SummerAppSpace/Chapter4/CAPSTONE.md

 ### Obtaining a new dataset yourself
 1. Sign up for an account at http://portal.sciserver.org/login-portal/Account/Register
 1. Login at CasJobs https://skyserver.sdss.org/CasJobs/jobdetails.aspx?id=28881961
 1. Go to the query tab.
-Submit your own query for data by using the code in the appendix of this readme
+Submit your own query for data by using the code in the appendix of this file.
+Make sure you change contexts in the dropdown to `DR12`
+1. Check on the progress of your query at http://skyserver.sdss.org/CasJobs/ViewJobs.aspx It will changed to Finished when successful.
+If there is a failure, double check that your context was correct.
+1. Go to the MyDb tab.
+Click on the name of your database, SDSSImagingSample.
+Click on Download.
+Select the Fit format and click Go.
+When the data is ready it will appear on: http://skyserver.sdss.org/CasJobs/output.aspx
-1. Go to the download tab.
-Download your data (select the fit format) to PythonAnywhere
+1. Download your data (select the fit format) to PythonAnywhere:
+ 1. On the Output tab right click Download next to your data, and Copy Link Location.
  1. On PythonAnywhere, change directories into the astroML_data directory
  1. run wget on the link to your dataset (unsure what wget is? run `man wget` to find out).
 Make sure to remove your username from the file name and rename it so that it is named `sgSDSSimagingSample.fit`.
 This will ensure instead of downloading the data from a remote link which doesn't work, `astroML` will automatically use the data you have just downloaded.
 ### Working with your new data